 However, things happen and you should prepare for potential changes of plan.
 Here are two examples: Last year I did a road trip to Fort William on the coldest weekend of the winter, and there was absolutely no snow on the roads we were taking.
 A few months later during the “Beast from the East” some roads had to be closed because the gritter trucks could not keep up with the weather.
 My tips below will help you to find a way to deal with situations like that!

-How long are the winter days in Scotland?
+When does it get dark in winter?
 The hardest thing about Scottish winters is arguably not the weather or the cold, but rather the darkness – at least according to many of my friends who moved here from further south.
 The shortest day of the year lasts from about 8.45 am to 3.30 pm, but the average length of winter days in Scotland is about 8 am to 4.30 pm.
+That gives you around 8.5 hours of daylight to play with.

 What to wear in Scotland in Winter?
 Because of the considerate windchill and potential for any kind of weather at any point of your Scotland trip, it is important to pack wisely.
 I have included a few of my top tips for what to wear in Scotland in winter in my tips below, but you should also have a look at my packing list to help you pack the right things.